epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 	docker swarm join --token <Swarm Token> <Master Node URL>
 	```

-	Optionnaly, if the worker node is behind a NAT server, you can specify the `Public IP` to use to contact that worker node from the manager as well the other nodes with:
+	If the worker node is behind a NAT server, you must specify the `Public IP` to use to contact that worker node from other nodes with:

 	```
 	docker swarm join --advertise-addr <Public IP> --token <Swarm Token> <Master Node URL>